 So what’s on the plate?
 That would and should be the $175 Côte de Boeuf – a 1kg Rangers Valley rib eye served with bearnaise sauce.
-Or you can ask after that day’s Steak du Jour, which is a daily T-bone special served at market.
+Or you can ask after that day’s Steak du Jour, which is a daily T-bone special served at the market.
 Either option will impress, especially if you add-on some foie gras for an extra $30.
-It’s simple one of the best steak restaurants Sydney has to offer.
+It’s simply one of the best steak restaurants Sydney has to offer.

 Address: 15 Bligh St, Sydney NSW 2000

 Opening Hours: Wednesday – Friday (lunch from 12pm); Monday – Saturday (dinner from 5pm)

 Rockpool Bar & Grill